-While 2017 may not have been a good year from a consumer drone standpoint.
-With company’s like 3DR and GoPro now out of the picture and all of the restructuring going on in recent months from Autel, Yuneec and Parrot.
+New Drones Continue To Drive The Air Drone Craze, even with company’s like 3DR and GoPro now out of the picture and all of the restructuring going on in recent months from Autel, Yuneec and Parrot.
 DJI continues to produce the best new drones on the market.

 In the last couple of years alone, DJI has continued to improve reliability, flight times, camera quality and even lower their prices.
 Their latest drones are getting smaller, smarter and more affordable.

 The competition is under pressure to create something better, instead most are scrambling just to keep up.
-However, Many quadcopter manufacturers have stepped up to introduce a good number of new drones for 2018.
+However, Many quadcopter manufacturers have stepped up to introduce a good number of new drones for 2021.
 These flying machines have the latest in drone tech and cutting edge features.

 With more and more people interested in aerial photography and flying drones for fun, DJI along with other drone manufacturers are starting to make drones that appeal to more mainstream consumers in terms of price, features and portability.